Postdoctoral Scholar · UCF

 Research

-Each thread is tied to deployable autonomy rather than benchmark-only performance.
+Each thread is tied to deployable autonomy — from the sensor to the city — rather than benchmark-only performance.

 01